-According to the progress reports furnished by the Project, the activities of the Project had been substantially completed as at 31 December 2016.
+According to the progress reports furnished by the Project, the activities such as construction buildings and reservoirs and providing of water connection etc, under the Project had been substantially completed at the end of the year under review.

-3.3 Un settled Audit issues highlighted in the previous audit
+3.3 Unsettled Audit issues highlighted in the previous audit

-The following observations made in the audit reports of the previous years had remained unsettle even as at the end of the year under review.
+The following observations are made in the audit report of the previous year had been remained unsettle even as at the end of the year under review.

-- (a) Consultancy fees amounting to Rs.
-172.07 million paid by the Project in 2014 on behalf of other Donor Funded Project and charged under work- in-progress of this Project had not been recovered even as at 31 December 2016. - (b) The refundable deposits valued at Rs.
-11.9 million placed at the Provincial Road Development Authority in 2013 for road reinstatement works had not been recovered even as at 31 December 2016, eventhough the validity period of refundable deposits was expired. - (c) The Project had procured a land on lease basis from the Divisional Secretary of Kollonnawa in 2001 for construction of a water tower and office building and a sum of Rs 4.2 million paid up to 31 December 2016 without entering into a lease agreement.
+- (a) The refundable deposits valued at Rs.
+11.90 million placed at the Provincial Road Development Authority in 2013 for road reinstatement works had not been recovered even as at 31 December 2017, eventhough the validity period of the deposits was expired. - (b) The Project had procured a land on lease basis from the Divisional Secretarial of Kollonnawa in 2001 for construction of a water tower and office building and a sum of Rs.
+5.17 million paid up to 31 December 2017 without entering into a lease agreement.